-The most significant effort students can make in Year 9 is in better understanding their learning strengths and deliberately work on areas that do not come so naturally.
+The most significant effort students can make in Year 9 is in better understanding their learning strengths and deliberately working on areas that do not come so naturally.
 This can be done through conscious focus during daily learning in the classroom and attentiveness to feedback.
 Students will come to understand when their learning is 'on target' and which areas require further work.
 This, along with intentional, regular practice at identified learning gaps, will assist students to maximise their learning and personal stretch.
 Good routines and encouragement to persist with learning at home will support students in becoming more self-reliant and confident in their learning, and more accomplished in meeting the requirements of subject specific assessments.

-The new Senior Syllabuses are underpinned by a set of 21st century skills that were developed through a synthesis project conducted by the Queensland Curriculum Assessment Authority (QCAA).
-Details are available at: https://www.qcaa.qld.edu.au/downloads/publications/paper_snr_21c_skills.pdf.
-The verbs frequently associated with 21st century skills typically include: memorise, organise and transform (knowledge dynamically), research (with discernment), analyse, reason, communicate effectively, reflect, solve and interpret (problems) and evaluate (conclusions) in a variety of situations, as well as having a commitment to lifelong learning.
+The Senior Syllabuses are underpinned by a set of 21st century skills that were developed through a synthesis project conducted by the Queensland Curriculum Assessment Authority (QCAA).
+The verbs frequently associated with 21st century skills typically include memorise, organise, and transform knowledge dynamically; research with discernment; analyse; reason; communicate effectively; reflect, solve, and interpret problems; and evaluate conclusions in a variety of situations; as well as having a commitment to lifelong learning.
 Collaboration in teams where planning and organising activities, creative thinking and strong social and ethical capabilities are evident are also seen as central to engaging in the 21st century economy.
 The acquisition and application of these skills involves the appropriate choice and use of technology to solve problems and to show advanced communication and presentation skills to express viewpoints.